pranjalmaheshka/eco395m-sp23-DataMining/Homework-4/PS4.md

 analysis in order to know which principal component is more related to each cluster.

-We present the graphs of the clusters and their relationships with the principal components.
+In the following graphs, we can visualize relationships between each cluster and the principal components.
+These relationships and the loadings of the principal components can be used to identify relevant categories for each cluster.

 ![](PS4_files/figure-markdown_strict/unnamed-chunk-5-1.png)

 The first cluster is associated with positive values of the second and third principal component (PC2 and PC3).
-Taking that information into account, we can see that important categories of this cluster are politics, travel,college\_uni,tv\_film,current\_events,news,health\_nutrition and personal\_fitness.
+Taking that information into account, we can see that important categories of this cluster are politics, travel, college\_uni, tv\_film, current\_events, news, health\_nutrition and personal\_fitness.
 Consequently, this market segment includes young adults who are probably in college and are political enthusiasts.
 They also have a healthy lifestyle and are also well aware of the current social and political problems.

 The second cluster is associated with positive values of PC2 and negative values of PC5.
-In this cluster, the important categories are politics, travel,college\_uni,tv\_film,current\_events,news,shopping, photo\_sharing and eco.
+In this cluster, the important categories are politics, travel, college\_uni, tv\_film, current\_events, news,shopping, photo\_sharing and eco.
 It is similar to the firs group (college students and interested in politics and current events), but they are probably also interested in spending their free time shopping, creating social media content instead of doing physical activities.

 The third cluster is associated with positive values of PC2 and PC5.
-For this cluster, important categories are politics, travel,college\_uni,tv\_film,current\_events,news, fashion, cooking and beauty.
+For this cluster, important categories are politics, travel, college\_uni,tv\_film, current\_events, news, fashion, cooking and beauty.
 Again, this group includes young adults in college and they care about their appearance an political events.